kgashok/orientations/javaLab/LAB_Exercises.md

 c:\Program Files\Java\jdk1.7.0\_01\bin&gt;appletviewer shapes.java

-**OUTPUT:**
+##OUTPUT:

 ![Output](../img/ex5.png)

-**Ex.No:6 Write a Java Program to create a frame with four text fields name, street, city and pin code with suitable tables.
-Also add a button called ?my details?,**
+##Ex.No:6 Write a Java Program to create a frame with four text fields name, street, city and pin code with suitable tables.
+Also add a button called "my details"

 **When the button is clicked its corresponding values are to be appeared in the text fields**
 ```java